datalad-handbook/book/docs/glossary.rst

       Instead of ``python code/myscript.py`` one can just run ``code/myscript`` if ``myscript`` has executable :term:`permissions` and a correctly specified shebang.

+   special remote
+      git-annex concept: A protocol that defines the underlying transport of annexed files to and from places that are not :term:`Git` repositories (e.g., a cloud service or external machines such as HPC systems).

    SSH
       Secure shell (SSH) is a network protocol to link one machine (computer), the *client*, to a different local or remote machine, the *server*.
 See also: :term:`SSH server`.